ayushnagarcodes/sakura-nexus/README.md

 -   Multilingual support, allowing users to switch between Japanese and English.
 -   Geocoding and Reverse-geocoding to resolve location information.
 -   Users can also detect their location.
+-   Internationalization of currencies.
+-   Pagination to prevent loading of large data at the same time.

 <br />